XBribo/CS2-Bot-Controller/README.md

 ## License

-CS2-Bot-Controller is licensed under the GNU Affero General Public License version 3 (AGPL-3.0), with certain components under GPL-3.0-only and third-party code under their own licenses.
+CS2-Bot-Controller is licensed under the GNU Affero General Public License version 3 (AGPL-3.0).
 Commercial use involving closed-source distribution or hosted services may require a separate license.
-See the LICENSE file for details.

 ------------------------------------------------------------------------